-Komori Group Corporate Philosophy - 01
+Komori Group Corporate Philosophy Contents -

-Contents - 02

-• Vision & Strategy
+Vision & Strategy

-Our Continued Efforts to Deliver Kando - Beyond Expectations - 03

-Komori's Value Creation Process Diagram - 05

-Financial & Non-financial Highlights - 07

-Message from the CEO - 09
+Our Continued Efforts to Deliver Kando - Be Komori's Value Creation Process Diagram Financial & Non-financial Highlights Message from the CEO Medium-term Management Plan Business Strategies Financial Strategies Realization of Kando - Customer Satisfaction

+Sustainability & Governance (ESG)

+Sustainability and Social Initiatives

+Environmental Initiatives

+Corporate Governance

+Directors and Corporate Auditors

+• Corporate Data

+Operating Results for the Fiscal Year Ended March 31, 2021 & Financial Outlook for the Fiscal Year Ending March 31 10-Year Summary of Financial Data 2-Year Comparative Financial Statements Stock & Stock Price Information Corporate Data & Network List of Subsidiaries

+01

+02

+eyond Expectations 03

+05

+07

+09

-Medium-term Management Plan - 13
+13

-Business Strategies .
 17

-Financial Strategies - 23
+23

+n Beyond Expectations 25

+30

-Realization of Kando - Customer Satisfaction Beyond Expectations 25
+Our Continued Efforts to Deliver Kando - Beyond Expectations -Vision & Strategy

-Sustainability & Governance 〈ESG〉

-Sustainability and Social Initiatives - 30

-Environmental Initiatives 37

-Corporate Governance 41

-Directors and Corporate Auditors 47

-Corporate Data

-Operating Results for the Fiscal Year Ended March 31, 2021 & Financial

-Outlook for the Fiscal Year Ending March 31, 2022 49

-10-Year Summary of Financial Data - 51

-2-Year Comparative Financial Statements - 53

-Stock & Stock Price Information - 56

-Corporate Data & Network - 57

-List of Subsidiaries - 58

 Since its founding in 1923, Komori has specialized in the manufacture of printing machinery and thus contributed to the advancement of the printing industry, which plays a key role in social and cultural development.
 In the course of these endeavors, we have been striving to continuously deliver Kando-customer satisfaction beyond expectations-in line with our management philosophy.
 With corporate changes every 30 years in our history, we have been contributing to the world's printing culture, while supporting the development of the Japanese economy through the advancement of printing technology.
 From the Company's founding until World War II, we supported the Japanese economy at its beginning stage through the mechanization of printing.
-Subsequently, from the end of World War II to the present, the printing, colorization, and overseas business expansion.
-As we move forward toward the next 30 years (2010-2040), we
+Subsequently, from the end of World War II to the present, the Company has played a key role in the global economy and the global printing market through the automation of printing, colorization, and overseas business expansion.
+As we move forward toward the next 30 years (2010-2040), we aim to provide customers all over the world with products and services full of inspiring experiences beyond their expectations.
+To this end, we are determined to make strenuous efforts to realize Kando beyond expectations through customer-driven creative activities.